hchristinasmith/README/README.md

 # About Me

 I’m a software developer who recently completed full-time training at Dev Academy (Autumn/Winter 2025 cohort).
 Before diving into coding, I was deeply interested in soil microbiology and understanding it for soil regeneration — and I’m excited to blend science and technology to explore new possibilities at this intersection.
 I also love collaborating in start up environments and small teams, where creativity, agility and close teamwork bring ideas to life.
+Transitioning into tech has been such a fun experience.
+Starting from zero just 9 weeks ago, I’ve been amazed by what myself and the other students have been able to build in such a short amount of time.
+It’s given me the confidence to dive into this industry and immerse myself in some cool tech.

 # Skills & Technologies
 **JavaScript / TypeScript**